 Not a fan of the book ‘o’ face?
 I get it.
 While there are a number of virtual community platforms out there, after surveying of some women in my community, it seems that Facebook is the place where most of them gather, so that’s where we’ll be – at least for now.

 If you want to be part of the Facebook group, you’ll need a computer, tablet, or smart phone (see the FAQ: ‘Do I need to be on Facebook to participate?’ for more on that).
 Our calls will be on a video conference system, which you can join via smart phone, tablet, or computer.

 You can also connect via phone, but your ability to interact on the calls will be impacted because you won’t be able to participate in the chat-box that takes place through the video platform.
 So if you can connect via video, your experience will be better.
 (If you’re self-conscious about writing while “on camera,” you can turn the camera off while you write; fyi.)

 This depends on how deeply you want to dive in with the work, and yourself.

 A big part of writing practice is about making yourself a priority – putting yourself at the top of your to-do list – and you want to do that don’t you?
-I mean, this is it; this is life – the one you get* … so finding about a half-hour every day (and more if you can) is a good place to start.
+I mean, this is it; this is life – the one you get* … so finding some time every day is ideal.
+20 minutes is great.
+More?
+Bonus.